NyanyanKat/E-Commerce_App/README.md

 # 1 About

 A full-stack Amazon style app showcasing an elegant interface with Context API.
 You can add/remove items to the shopping cart, leveraging the capability of cloud functions to make purchase with Stripe API.
-Utilizing Firebase user authentication and storage system to retrive order history.
+Utilizing Firebase user authentication and storage system to retrieve order history.

 ## Live Demo